 Imagine a beach with towering mosaics showing streaks and patterns of all colors; or a city with fantasy paintings the size of buildings; or street art juxtaposed with Victorian and Gothic architecture; or looking out at the bluest of blue landscapes.
 Visual delight in Dunedin!

 1. Tunnel Beach Track – West of Dunedin

 A steep and narrow track winds down to the sea via a dimly-lit rock staircase, hand-carved in 1860, emerging on a secluded beach with massive wind-sculpted sandstone cliffs, boulders and caves.
-You see color everywhere!
+Color everywhere!

 2. Dunedin (Gaelic-Edinburgh) Scottish Settlement, 1848

 Victorian and Edwardian architecture is mixed with funky street art for an interesting city vibe.
 Below – restored Victorian business and residences.

 Gothic Otago Boys High School overlooking the city; St. Paul’s Anglican Cathedral in the heart of the city, Victorian/Gothic/Modern – stained glass window with NZ animals.

 NZ’s most photographed building is Dunedin’s Railway Station made of NZ bluestone with mosaic floors.